Task 1

 Task 4

-Imagine that you and your friend are doing a school project «Good places to have fun».
-You have found some illustrations and want to share the news.
-Leave a voice message to your friend.
+Imagine that you and your friend are doing a school project “Good places to have fun”.
+You have found some photos to illustrate it but for technical reasons you cannot send them now.
+Leave a voice message to your friend explaining your choice of the photos and sharing some ideas about the project.
 In 2.5 minutes be ready to:

-- mention the advantages (1–2) of the two places to have fun: an entertainment centre (a laser tag club)/ a theme park;
+• mention the advantages (1–2) of the two places to have fun;

-- express your opinion on the subject of the project – what places to have fun you prefer and why.
+• express your opinion on the subject of the project – which of the locations for enjoyable activities presented in the pictures you’d prefer and why.

 You will speak for not more than 3 minutes (12–15 sentences).
 You have to talk continuously.